lynnwu10504/tic-tac-toe/README.md

 ### Executing the program

 * Copy and paste the entire code to your python project file.
 Then run the file.
-* See more details and screenshots on https://happyliving448.wordpress.com/2023/05/30/python-projects-series-3-tic-tac-toe/
+* See more details and screenshots [here](https://happyliving448.wordpress.com/2023/05/30/python-projects-series-3-tic-tac-toe/)